 By Vince Giuliano

 This Part 3 of the Inflammation series of blog entries is concerned with the all-important resolution phase of inflammation, how acute inflammation goes away under ideal conditions instead of hunkering down to lingering and dangerous chronic inflammation.
 It is concerned with recently identified substances found in fish and flaxseed oils that play important roles in resolving certain kinds of inflammation – what they can do and how they work.
 Part 1 of the series, already published, is the same as Part 5 of the NAD world.
 That blog entry is concerned with The pro-inflammatory effects of eNAMPT(extracellular NAMPT, nicotinamide phosphoribosyltransferase).
 Part 2 relates 1) the “master” pathway network of inflammation (NF-kB) to two other pathway networks clearly implicated in aging and disease processes, 2) Genomic Instability (p53), and 3) Oxidative stress (Nrf2).
+Part 4 of the inflammation series is concerned with an amazingly effective new approach for averting the biggest killers of older people, atherosclerosis and heart disease – that being inhibition of the PCSK9 protein.
+Other blog entries in this series will be forthcoming.

 A little additional background on the stages of inflammation